kuijjerlab/JDRnet/README_cont_temp.md

 ***Note: /folder/to/bind should be the path to the directory containing all the data & notebooks needed as you will only be able to access this folder from within the container.***

-This should give you the option to open jupyter lab in your browser.
-Open the notebook you wish to run. you will have to set the correct kernel.
+This should give you the option to open Jupyter Lab in your browser.
+Open the notebook you wish to run.
+You will have to set the correct kernel.
 To do so, from the menu bar, select ```Kernel > Change kernel``` and select the R kernel.
 You should now be able to run the notebook.
+For a quick guide to using Jupyter notebooks in Jupyter lab, see `Jupyter_notebook_guide.html`.